 You can overcome some of that anxiety through clear communication.
 Show employees the real-time occupancy of every space — and let them know when a space is nearing its limit.
-This tells employees and visitors know when it's safe to enter.
+This shows employees and visitors when it's safe to enter.
 Below is an example of Density's Safe Display:

 Adapt to a flexible future by looking at occupancy traffic trend